Celtic rock: Celtic metal

-Like Celtic rock in the 1970s, Celtic metal resulted from the application of a development in English music, when in the 1990s thrash metal band Skyclad added violins, and with them jigs and folk voicings, to their music on the album The Wayward Sons of Mother Earth (1990).
+Like Celtic rock in the 1970s, Celtic metal resulted from the application of a development in English music, when in the 1990s thrash metal band Skyclad added violins, and with them jigs and folk voicings to their music on the album The Wayward Sons of Mother Earth (1990).
 This inspired the Dublin based band Cruachan to mix traditional Irish music with black metal and to create the subgenre of Celtic metal.
 They were soon followed by bands such as Primordial and Waylander.
-Like Celtic punk, Celtic metal replicates the fusing the Celtic folk tradition with contemporary forms of music.
+Like Celtic punk, Celtic metal replicates the fusing of Celtic folk tradition with contemporary forms of music.
+A well-known representative of this style is Thanateros from Germany.

 Influence

 Whereas in England folk rock, after initial mainstream recognition, subsided into the status of a sub-cultural soundtrack, in many Celtic communities and nations it has remained at the forefront of musical production.
 The initial wave of Celtic rock in Ireland, although ultimately feeding into Anglo-American dominated progressive rock and hard rock provided a basis for Irish bands that would enjoy international success, including the Pogues and U2: one making use of the tradition of Celtic music in a new context and the other eschewing it for a distinctive but mainstream sound.
 Similar circumstances can be seen in Scotland albeit with a delay in time while Celtic rock culture developed, before bands like Runrig could achieve international recognition.
-Widely acknowledged as one of the outstanding voices in Celtic/rock is Brian McCombe (born Glasgow, Scotland, United Kingdom) of The Brian McCombe Band, a pan Celtic group based in Brittany.
+Widely acknowledged as one of the outstanding voices in Celtic rock is Brian McCombe (born in Glasgow, Scotland) of the Brian McCombe Band, a pan-Celtic group based in Brittany.

 In other Celtic communities, and particularly where Celtic speakers or descendants are a minority, the function of Celtic rock has been less to create mainstream success, than to bolster cultural identity.
 A consequence of this has been the reinforcement of pan-Celtic culture and of particular national or regional identities between those with a shared heritage, but who are widely dispersed.
 However, perhaps the most significant consequence of Celtic rock has simply been as a general spur to immense musical and cultural creativity.

-Celtic rock has also influenced musicians from the non-Celtic regions, with some of them, like Balkans, spawning their own Celtic rock scenes, which contributed to the interest for Celtic music and culture.
+Celtic rock has also influenced musicians from countries and regions without Celtic communities, with some of them, like the Balkans, spawning their own Celtic rock scenes, which contributed to the interest for Celtic music and culture in local public.
 The pioneers of Celtic rock on the Yugoslav rock scene were the pub/garage rock band Roze Poze in the mid-1980s.
 In the 1990s, bands like Orthodox Celts from Serbia and Belfast Food from Croatia popularized Celtic rock further, influencing a number of younger acts, like Irish Stew of Sindidun.